PotLock/docs/contracts/contracts-overview.md

 ## All Contracts

-To ensure that all projects are coming from the official POTLOCK team they are deployed as [**subaccounts**](https://docs.near.org/tutorials/crosswords/basics/add-functions-call#create-a-subaccount) under the potlock.near namespace.
+To ensure that all projects are coming from the official POTLOCK team they are deployed as [**subaccounts**](https://docs.near.org/tutorials/crosswords/basics/add-functions-call#create-a-subaccount) under the POTLOCK.near namespace.
 Testnet and Mainnet follow the same naming conventions to avoid any confusion.
 There are 7 main contracts, (technically [Pot](pot-live.md) has many contracts as many Pots are deployed under the PotFactory)